 Its needle-punched felt surface is kind on natural fiber rugs like sisal while holding them firmly in place and preventing bunching, creeping, and curling at the corners.
 And the 12-ounce natural rubber backing – which is reinforced with an additional five ounces per square yard of heat-pressed natural rubber face coat – will anchor your rug to the slipperiest of surfaces.

 After a non-slip rug pad for a sisal rug that's going to sit in a high-traffic area?
-Looking no further than our Contour Lock rug pad, which offers underfoot comfort without sacrificing a low profile in the way a thicker rug pad would.
+Look no further than our Contour-Lock rug pad, which offers underfoot comfort without sacrificing a low profile in the way a thicker rug pad would.